jpype-project/jpype/doc/userguide.rst

 *********

 Java GUI elements can be used from Python.
-To use Swing elements the event loop in java must be started from a user thread.
+To use Swing elements the event loop in Java must be started from a user thread.
 This will prevent the JVM from shutting down until the user thread is completed.